javalin/javalin/javalin-osgi/README.md

 Produced OSGi bundle of Javalin, currently exporting all the packages.
-Re-packaging Javalin JAR into OSGi bundle providing a suitable OSGi manifest file.
+This is done by re-packaging Javalin JAR into OSGi bundle and generating a suitable OSGi manifest file.